reshamas/reshamas.github.io/_posts/2021-02-22-data-umbrella-afme-2021-scikit-learn-sprint-report.md

 </p>

 # Reminders
 - submit draft report to core contributors for review
 - add screenshot of checklist and link to it.
--
+- update PR numbers

 ## Sprint Background
-A "sprint" is a hands-on hackathon where participants learn to contribute to scikit-learn, a well-known Python open source, machine learning library.
+This "sprint" is a hands-on hackathon where participants learn to contribute to scikit-learn, a well-known Python open source, machine learning library.

 This sprint was organized by [Data Umbrella](https://www.dataumbrella.org) to increase the participation of underrepresented persons in data science, with a focus on the geographic regions of Africa and the Middle East (AFME).

 This report focuses on the summary, impact and lessons learned of the AFME scikit-learn sprint.